h3ndrk/pacman-update-notify/README.md

 This code uses [systemd](https://wiki.freedesktop.org/www/Software/systemd/) and `notify-send` to achieve desktop notifications for available updates for the system.
 It is an interactive interface between the package manager [pacman](https://www.archlinux.org/pacman/).
 It checks periodically for updates.

+In addition to the update process another script will keep the pacman mirrorlist up to date.
+As a result the used mirrors are validated every day and will be sorted by access delay and speed.

 ## Installation

 To install use the program `make` (**root privileges required**):